Bob Kakaha: Damageplan

 In 2003, the Abbott Brothers formed Damageplan after Pantera's breakup.
 Kakaha played bass, and former Halford guitarist Patrick Lachman on vocals.
 Damageplan recorded one album, New Found Power, which was released in February 2004.
 On December 8, 2004, Dimebag Darrell was shot onstage by former US marine Nathan Gale in Damageplan's tour at Alrosa Villa in Columbus, Ohio.
 Damageplan was split up after the death of Dimebag Darrell.

 Hellyeah

 Three years later, Kakaha joined Hellyeah after original bassist Jerry Montano was dismissed from the band for violent behavior.
 Kakaha was brought in to play bass guitar on tour for all of 2007.

 On February 13, 2014, it was announced that Kakaha had parted ways with the band.

 Hush Money

 In January 2015, Kakaha joined Hush Money, a rock band from Dallas, Texas.

 Personal life

-Kakaha is a resident of Dallas, Texas, where he tattoos at Iron Ink Tattoo in Irving, Texas.
+Kakaha is a resident of Dallas, Texas, where he tattoos at Cedar Springs Tattoo in Oak Lawn, Dallas.